Arguments for a better Future

 Mission

-DebateScore helps people understand why they disagree.
-We turn messy public debates into structured argument maps—so you can see what's factual, what's value-based, and which arguments are actually strong.
-The result: clearer discussions, better decisions, stronger democracies.
+Democracies keep producing bad decisions — not occasionally, but predictably — because the system for evaluating arguments was never engineered for that purpose.
+DebateScore changes this.
+We turn messy public debates into structured argument maps so you can see what's factual, what's value-based, and which arguments are actually strong.
+The result: better arguments, better decisions, a better future.

 How it works